Synthetic biology: History

 2010: Researchers publish in Science the first synthetic bacterial genome, called M. mycoides JCVI-syn1.0.
 The genome is made from chemically-synthesized DNA using yeast recombination.

 2011: Functional synthetic chromosome arms are engineered in yeast.

 2012: Charpentier and Doudna labs publish in Science the programming of CRISPR-Cas9 bacterial immunity for targeting DNA cleavage.
 This technology greatly simplified and expanded eukaryotic gene editing.

 2019: Scientists at ETH Zurich report the creation of the first bacterial genome, named Caulobacter ethensis-2.0, made entirely by a computer, although a related viable form of C. ethensis-2.0 does not yet exist.

 2019: Researchers report the production of a new synthetic (possibly artificial) form of viable life, a variant of the bacteria Escherichia coli, by reducing the natural number of 64 codons in the bacterial genome to 59 codons instead, in order to encode 20 amino acids.

-2020: Scientist created the first xenobot, programmable synthetic organism derived from frog cells and designed by AI.
+2020: Scientists created the first xenobot, a programmable synthetic organism derived from frog cells and designed by AI.

+Demis Hassabis and John M. Jumper presented an AI model called AlphaFold2.
+With its help, they have been able to predict the structure of virtually all the 200 million proteins that researchers have identified.
+Since their breakthrough, AlphaFold2 has been used by more than two million people from 190 countries.
+Among a myriad of scientific applications, researchers can now better understand antibiotic resistance and create images of enzymes that can decompose plastic.

-2021: Scientist reported that xenobots are able to self-replicate by gathering loose cells in the environment and then forming new xenobot.
+2021: Scientists reported that xenobots are able to self-replicate by gathering loose cells in the environment and then forming new xenobots.

+2023: Advancements in RNA therapeutics, including vaccines, RNA circuits, and genetic modifications, have improved safety and efficiency in synthetic biology.
+RNA-based therapeutics are considered safer than DNA-based systems as they do not integrate into the host genome, reducing the risk of unintended genetic alterations.
+Additionally, RNA-based systems, constructed from RNA devices and circuits, act more rapidly than DNA-based counterparts since they do not require transcription.
+These advancements have expanded the potential applications of RNA in gene therapy, personalized medicine, and vaccine development.

 Perspectives

-It is a field whose scope is expanding in terms of systems integration, engineered organisms and practical findings.
+Synthetic biology is a field whose scope is expanding in terms of systems integration, engineered organisms, and practical findings.